flyteorg/flyte/rsts/deployment/aws/manual.rst

 SSL Certificate
 ===============
 In order to use SSL (which we need to use gRPC clients), we next need to create an SSL certificate.
-We realize that you may need to work with your infrastructure team to acquire a legitmate certificate, so the first set of instructions help you get going with a self-signed certificate.
+We realize that you may need to work with your infrastructure team to acquire a legitimate certificate, so the first set of instructions help you get going with a self-signed certificate.
 These are of course not secure and will show up as a security warning to any users, so we recommend deploying a legitimate certificate as soon as possible.

 Self-Signed Method (Insecure)
 -----------------------------

-Generate a self signed cert using open ssl and get the :raw-html-m2r:`<KEY>` and :raw-html-m2r:`<CRT>` file.
+Generate a self signed cert using open ssl and get the <KEY> and <CRT> file.

 #.
 Define req.conf file with the following contents.

   .. code-block::

        [req]